What’s the Difference Between Goose and Swan?

 When they want to nest, they tend to return to the area they were born to nest.
 Swan usually incubates its egg for 35-41 days, while the goose for 28-35 days.

 A fun fact here is that most geese and swans return to the exact location where they were born year after year.
-There is always an exception, though, when they change location due to natural disasters or when there is competition.
+However, there is always an exception when they change location due to natural disasters or competition.

 Diet

 Both swans and geese primarily consume aquatic vegetation.
 They eat small fish and worms, too, which makes them omnivorous.
-Nevertheless, the manner they browse for their dietary feed differs.
+Nevertheless, how they browse for their dietary feed differs.

 The swan spends more time in the water, using their sensitive bills to root in the mud searching for food, and so they mostly eat aquatic vegetation like reeds, water lilies, pondweeds, duckweed, algae, grasses, small fish, and worms.
 Conversely, goose spends more time away from water browsing for food.

 Hence, they have more choice in their range of food while on land and water.
-They eat a wide range of grass, leaves, bulbs, grains, berries, roots, and small insects, corn.
+They eat a wide range of grass, leaves, bulbs, grains, berries, roots, and small insects, such as corn.

-So the main difference between goose and swan in their diet here is how they acquire their feed.
-The goose searches for food more on land while the swan searches more on water.
+So, the main difference between geese and swans in their diet here is how they acquire their feed.
+The goose searches for food more on land, while the swan searches more on water.

 Population Density